Type 26 frigate: Construction

-HMS Cardiff at Govan in August 2024, shortly before launch, new Janet Harvey Hall assembly facility being built, to accommodate two frigates at the same time.
+HMS Cardiff at Govan in August 2024, shortly before launch, the new Janet Harvey Hall assembly facility being built, to accommodate two frigates under construction at the same time.

 The first steel for the first three of eight Royal Navy ships was cut on 20 July 2017.
 BAE Systems announced the award of the Type 26's first seven equipment manufacturing contracts in July 2015, these worth in excess of £170 million.
 Contracts were awarded to Babcock International for the ship's air weapons handling system; David Brown Gear Systems Ltd for the propulsion gearbox and the test facility; GE Power Conversion for the electric propulsion motor and drive system and testing facility; Raytheon Anschütz for the integrated navigation and bridge system including customer-specific design and development, a land-based integration facility, and a wide range of services; Rolls-Royce Power Engineering for the gas turbine; Rohde & Schwarz UK Ltd for the communications systems; WR Davis of Canada for the uptakes and downtakes of the ship's funnel and exhaust system.

 In December 2016, BAE Systems announced the award of six additional Type 26 equipment manufacturing contracts with Detegase of Spain for sewage and water treatment, Salt Separation Services for desalination equipment, Johnson Controls for chilled water plants, Marine Systems Technology Ltd for gas-, weather-, and water-tight doors, hatches, and Rolls-Royce for stabilisers and steering components.
 Also awarded a contract was Pellegrini Marine Equipments of Italy.
 These awards brought to £380 million the total investment in the supply chain for the Type 26.